Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 **Nuitka** handles fork bombs without the deployment option if it finds ``-c`` and ``-m`` options, as typically used with the Python interpreter to execute code.
-However, the detection may need improvement to work well with a new package (or a previously working package in a newer version).
+However, the detection may need improvement to work well, with a new package (or a previously working package in a newer version).

 *********************************
  Memory issues and compiler bugs
 *********************************

-Sometimes the C compilers will crash, saying they cannot allocate memory, that some input was truncated, or similar error messages caused by that.
+Sometimes, the C compilers will crash with unspecific errors.
+It may be saying they cannot allocate memory, that some assembly input was truncated, or other similar error messages.
+All of these can be caused by using more memory than is available.

 These are example error messages that are a sure sign of memory being too low; there is no end to them.

 .. code::